-Microcurrent Stimulation 100ile Rent-To-Purchase Option - cost is $75 per month.
-First payment is $320 which includes $220 security, $100 for the first month rental plus $12 shipping.
-Then the charge is $75 per month for the next 11 months until the unit is fully paid off.
-Total cost of the unit is $1095.
+Microcurrent Stimulation 100ile Rent-To-Purchase Option - cost is $100 per month.
+First payment is $475 which includes $375 security which is refunded if any time during the rental the unit is returned in good condition, plus $12 shipping.
+Then the charge is $100 per month for the next 9 months until the unit is fully paid off.
+Total cost of the unit is $1350 ($75 last month for final payment).

 MicroCurrent Stimulation (MCS) is an enhanced adaptation of a FDA approved therapy used by anesthesiologists, orthopedic surgeons, plastic surgeons and rehabilitative specialists to promote the healing of wounds and transplanted tissues as well as to treat pain.
 User Experiences